ArtifactDB/SewerRat/README.md

 On success, this returns a `PENDING` status with a verification code.
 The caller is expected to verify that they have write access to the specified directory by creating a file with the same name as the verification code (i.e., `.sewer_XXX`) inside that directory.

+### Verification

-Once this is done, we call the `/register/finish` endpoint with a request body that contains the same directory `path`.
+Once this is done, we call the `/register/finish` endpoint with a JSON-encoded request body that contains the same directory path in `path`.
-The body may also contain `base`, an array of strings containing the names of the metadata files in the directory to be indexed - if this is not provided, only files named `metadata.json` will be indexed.
+The body may also contain `base`, an array of strings containing the names of the metadata files in the directory to be indexed.
+If `base` is not provided, only files named `metadata.json` will be indexed.

 ```shell
 curl -X POST -L ${SEWER_RAT_URL}/register/finish \